afableco/demographilia/content/authors/admin/_index.md

 title:
 ---

 Hi.
 I am Jaron.
-I will spruce up my bio at some point, but for the moment, just know I am a plodder trying to get along in this world.

 Currently, I don't have any long-term plans for this blog; I was mostly interested in seeing if I could set it up using `blogdown`.
 My interim plan is to write some posts on subjects that I am interested in.
 I suspect there won't be a lot, but I will give it a go.
 I need the practice writing.

 *Afableco* means friendliness, affability and kindness in Esperanto.
-I would like to think that describes me, but sometimes I worry I am more like [Larry Underwood](https://stephenking.fandom.com/wiki/Larry_Underwood) - just less interesting.

 I follow the [Giants Netball](https://giantsnetball.com.au/) team in the [Super Netball](https://supernetball.com.au/).

+While I don't expect that I will be writing too many things here that would conflict with the views of my employer, I note that the views on this website are my own and not my employer.

 I live and work on the land of the [Ngunnawal people](https://www.act.gov.au/ngunnawal-country).
 I pay my respects to their Elders past, present and emerging.